LindaM123/women-home-web-page/README.md

-# 🏡 Women Home – Final Project
+# 🏡 Women Home – Web Project

 This is the final project for **Harvard University’s CS50x**, developed to provide a digital space that supports and connects women through resources, housing, and psychological assistance.